 Choosing the right one, and carefully fitting it according to the manufacturer’s instructions, will give your child the best possible protection in the event of a crash.

-According to road safety charity, Brake, properly restrained infants are on average 12.7 times less likely to present to a trauma centre following a motor vehicle crash.
+According to research, properly restrained infants are on average 12.7 times less likely to present to a trauma centre following a motor vehicle crash.

 It’s essential to be aware of the rules, especially as they frequently change.

 New law for backless booster seats

 Child car seats come in many different shapes and sizes.
 For backless booster seats – which raise the child high enough so they can use the adult seatbelt – there was a change in the law in 2017.
 Since then, only children weighing over 22kg (3st 7lbs), who are also over 125cm (4ft 1ins) tall, are allowed to use them.